 You can extend the squeeze further with a 4-cell rule, with a three-number rule and a three-cell rule.
 That would require much more searching, for much less frequent clues.
 I think this puzzle tells us that we have the right balance.

 In this case, the missing numbers are 4, 8 and 9.
 Neither condition is met, but what we can do is put a string of the missing numbers next to r1, the 3-fill unit, to alert us to any action that satisfies the 3-fill condition.
-It is represented in the trace by a 3-fill marker showing the unit and the missing numbers.
+It is represented in the trace by a 3-fill marker showing the unit and the missing values in square brackets

 Still on the grid above, we turn now to W3, promote it to a cause, and find it has no immediate effects.
 Continuing the box scan, two free cells are left in C, two in S, and two in SE.
 On the 4’s, the single W4 has a chance because of the SE “wall”, SEr9 .
 W4 leaves an unwritten slink in SE.
 The hidden dublex leaves another in SW.